-With guest season (also known as THE HOLIDAYS) coming at you fast and furious, you want to be sure your home is cozy, but with that fresh-as-spring feel — as opposed to that musty-damp-winter feel.
+With THE HOLIDAYS coming at you fast and furious, you want to be sure your home is cozy, but with that fresh-as-spring feel — as opposed to that musty-damp-winter feel.

 Here's how to make that happen (along with a few other timely tips):

 #1 Wash Bed Pillows

 You love your trusty, old, perfectly-snugged-to-your-head pillow.
 But guess what's also snug against your head?
 Fungus — 4 to 16 species to be precise.
 Gross!